 Cathy Middlecamp is a professor in the Nelson Institute for Environmental Studies at the University of Wisconsin-Madison.
 In addition, she holds a joint appointment in the Integrated Liberal Studies Program and is an affiliate of the Chemistry Department.
-Currently, she also is serving as the Education Fellow with the UW-Madison Office of Sustainability.
+Currently, she also is appointed as the Education Fellow with the UW-Madison Office of Sustainability.

 Her scholarship lies at the intersection of science, people, and the planet.
 For her teaching and work bringing science to the general public, she has received awards at the local, state, and national levels.

 As part of her work with graduate students in the Nelson Institute, she's a member of CHE (Center for Culture, History, and the Environment) and serves on its steering committee.
 Sustainability education, especially in the context of the campus as a living-learning laboratory, is the focal point of the graduate student team that works with her.

 As part of her work with undergraduate students in the Nelson Institute, she's the faculty co-director of CESP (Community and Environmental Scholars Program).
 With her Nelson colleagues, she teaches Environmental Studies 402, the CESP seminar, every semester.
 She also teaches Environmental Studies 126, one of the foundational courses in the new campus-wide sustainability certificate.